conradakunga/Blog/_posts/2025-07-17-sending-email-in-c-net-part-1-introduction.md

 - **Sending Email - Part 1 - Introduction (this post)**

-One of the things you will inevitably end up doing in the course of your software development career is sending email.
+One of the things you will inevitably end up doing in the course of your software development career is **sending email**.

 As [Jamie Zawinski](https://www.jwz.org/) (allegedly) once said: